avanwinkle/synthea/README.md

 $ npm start
 ```

-It is *slightly* faster to boot up Synthea using the Electron binary directly (rather than going through npm), so if you're developing seriously I recommend a global installation of Electron.
+It is *slightly* faster to boot up Synthea using the Electron binary directly (rather than going through npm), so if you're developing seriously I recommend installing Electron globally.
 ```
 $ npm install -g electron
 ```

-And then, from the repository folder:
+And then, open Synthea via Electron directly (from the Synthea repository folder):
 ```
 $ electron .
 ```